 - They eat a variety of foods that they enjoy.

 - They are mindful eaters who listen to their bodies.

 - They exercise regularly – and mix up their exercises so it doesn’t get boring.

 - They drink plenty of water.

 - They get guidance and support from a professional.

 - They stay consistent with habits that work for them.

 What do you think about the concept of permanent weight loss?
-Do you think it’s possible?
+Have you achieved it, and do you think believe it’s possible for you?
 I would love to hear your thoughts in the comments!